jtho4403/Escape-Room/mini_game/python_module/README.md

 ## IMPORTANT INFORMATION

 Python libraries are essential for the working of this module.
-Install the PySerial library by running 'pip install pyserial' in your terminal.
+Install the PySerial library by running 'pip install pyserial' (Mac: pip3 install python) and 'pip install pygame' via terminal.
 Make sure to replace 'COM6' in the Python script (line 7 in script.py):
 ```c
 # configure the serial port parameters